 The minimum age established for compulsory school attendance is six, maximum age is 16.
 From 603 CMR 8.00: Kindergartens: Minimum School Age Section 8.02: Mandatory Minimum Age for School Attendance: Each child must attend school beginning in September of the calendar year in which he or she attains the age of six.

-The Charles court recognized that certain factors may be considered by the superintendent or school committee in determining whether or not to approve a home school proposal:
+The Charles court recognized that certain factors may be considered by the superintendent or school committee in determining whether or not to approve a home school plan:

 While Charles does not specify that a homeschooling plan needs to be submitted annually, most towns expect annual plans.